ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 p(wt+j | wt;theta) = softmax(wt+j, wt) = exp(u.v)/sum_vocab(exp(u_i.v)

 Note we sum over the vocab, to get a prob over all possibilities, where the sample space in this case is all vocab words.
+But this is a huge sum!
+And we need to redo it for every window (for the center word)!
+Moreover, it actually doesn't teach the model much, since it represents the relation with all the vocab words and the center word, which can be very rarely coocurring.
+Instead, we can just limit the sum to some random vocab words and that's it.

 In this case, a word can take two roles: as a target word (center word), as a context word (outside word).
 We keep two vectors in our LUT for each word, one for "outside" role, and another one for the "center" role.
 You could keep one vector per word, but empirically keeping 2 works better.
-In this case we have 2 LUT's.
+In this case we have 2 LUT's V for centers and U for outside.
+We could have one LUT from which we get u and v.
+However, in this case, if we are to optimize/change u to min.
+J above, then v in this case is considered constant, however, it comes from the same big LUT, which makes optimizes unstable in some cases.
+For that reason, it's again better to keep 2 LUT's; U and V.
+After we finish, we can combine the 2 in many ways.
+The best is to sum them up to have one LUT.

 See CS224n, lec 2, 00:30:00.